minerllabs/basalt_intro_track_2022_competition_submission_template/README.md

 # Ensuring that your code works.

-You can perform local training and evaluation by simply running `python run.py`, which then runs `train.py` and all four `test_<env_name>.py` scripts.
+You can perform local training and evaluation by simply running `python run.py`, which then runs the `test.py` script.

-**Note** that you do not need to record videos in your code!
-AICrowd server will handle this.
-Your code only needs to play the games.

 # Team